DatabaseCleaner/database_cleaner/ADAPTERS.md

 ### What's next

-Now you should be set up to with your own database_cleaner ORM adapter.
+Now you should be all set up with your very own database_cleaner ORM adapter!
 Also, don't forget to take a look at the already created adapters, if you encounter any problems.

 When you are done with your adapter gem, only a few things left to do